I'll be honest. Few things in life make me cringe involuntarily more than reading something which tells me that I should have a personal brand.

 Instinctively, I balk at the idea that I should have to distil how I present myself so that people see me the 'correct' way.
 But if I'm honest with myself, that measured, constant self-policing has become an integral part of how all of us behave on social media, whether we mean to or not.

 The idea not only of having a personal brand but needing to have one feels ubiquitous in the age of social media, but it’s not an entirely new concept.
-Fast Company popularized the idea that you should carefully craft your own image in 1997 with an article entitled "The Brand Called You".
+Fast Company popularised the idea that you should carefully craft your own image in 1997 with an article entitled "The Brand Called You".
 In it, Tom Peters states: "We are CEOs of our own companies: Me Inc."

 "To be in business today," he wrote, "our most important job is to be head marketer for the brand called You."
 He finishes by stating (somewhat ominously): "It’s that simple – and that hard.
 And that inescapable."